 We’d love you to expand a bit more about your instructional beliefs, what’s at the core of your philosophy?

-Please share, what you feel are the key points of collaboration?
+Please share, what you feel are the key points of collaboration in the classroom?

 For me, the key parts of collaboration are respecting different viewpoints, developing the skills to share your own viewpoints, learning to compromise, and learning how to share the load and work together with others towards a common goal.

-Why do you feel collaboration is such an important part in the Art Studio?
+Why do you feel collaboration in the classroom is such an important part of the Art Studio?

-What are your steps to insure a successful collaboration in the classroom?
+What are your steps to ensure a successful collaboration in the classroom?

 Laura and Matt Grundler are art educators from Plano, Texas.
 They are also proud parents, bloggers and founders of the popular Twitter Chat #K12ArtChat.
 After teaching middle school art, high school art and working as an assistant principal, Laura has moved into the role of district Visual Arts Coordinator.
 Matt started out as a graphic designer; however after finding the commercial side of design to be unsatisfying, he soon found his niche as a K-5 Art teacher.
 Both Laura and Matt are passionate about raising their three creative kids, sharing their love of art education with their professional learning network and continuing to grow everyday.